Give us a Call

 • Phonemic awareness.
 Children develop phonemic awareness by learning about sounds (phonemes), syllables, and words, rhyming, blending words, segmenting sounds, etc.

-• Vocabulary - knowledge of the meaning of words
+• Vocabulary: knowledge of the meaning of words

-• Fluency - ability to read in a smooth manner
+• Fluency: ability to read in a smooth manner

-• Reading comprehension - understanding what we are reading
+• Reading comprehension: understanding what we are reading

-Why literacy instruction is so important?
+Why is literacy instruction so important?

-How can a Speech and Language Therapy help?
+How can Speech and Language Therapy help?

 Speech Language Pathologist helps when a child struggles with: